nervosnetwork/ckb-sdk-java/README.md

 ### Build transaction with indexer

-[ckb-indexer](https://github.com/nervosnetwork/ckb-indexer) is an application to collect cells and transaction from CKB chain.
-With ckb-indexer to collect live cells we can build transaction easily.
+[ckb-indexer](https://github.com/nervosnetwork/ckb-indexer) is an application to collect cells and transactions from CKB chain.
+With ckb-indexer to collect live cells, we can build transactions easily.

-ckb-java-sdk encapsulates the common logic into user-friendly transaction builder.
+ckb-java-sdk encapsulates the common logic into a user-friendly transaction builder.
 It could greatly free you from getting into script details and from tedious manual work of building transaction including adding celldeps, transaction fee calculation, change output set and so on.